List of 16-bit computer color palettes: 6-bit

+Amiga ECS

+Amigas with the newer ECS chipset have the same color capabilities as the original OCS machines but have some screen resolution upgrades.

 Apple

 Apple IIGS

 Apple IIGS, along with full compatible graphic modes with the Apple II, features a custom Video Graphics Chip (VGC) which supports a 12-bit RGB, 4,096-color palette.
 It has an extended set of 320×200 and 640×200 graphic modes, (called Super High-Res modes by Apple) with different (and a bit complex) color modes: